ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 database.
 Users insert key-value pairs into the database where, for example, the key is their username and the value is their public key.
 Users can update a key by inserting a new version with new data.
-They can also look up the most recent version of a key or any past version.
+They can also look up the most recent version of a key or any previous version.
 Users are considered to **own** a key if, in the normal operation of the application, they should be the only one making changes to it.
 From this point forward, the term **label** will be used to refer to lookup keys in the key-value database that a Transparency Log represents, to